 It’s worth noting that, in the comments below, Verindar says that all of the rooms have been renovated.

-However, the restaurant now has new ownership from what you saw on the show.
+While the hotel is still under the same ownership, the restaurant does have new ownership from what you saw on the show.

 It’s called Rocco’s at The Brick and it’s an “Upscale bistro featuring fine seafood & meat-centric dishes in classy, warm surrounds.”